IT’S TOTALLY UP TO ME

 – We felt a great burden to fix their problems, make them feel better, to give them what they wanted – even when it was presented in the form of Double Messages.

-— We were R. for doing whatever they wanted, how they wanted it, yet having to figure it out by ourselves because they didn’t say, or changed the rules arbitrarily, endlessly confusing us
+– We were R. for doing whatever they wanted, how they wanted it, yet having to figure it out alone, because they didn’t say, or changed the rules arbitrarily, endlessly confusing us

 2. “I failed to make them better & so to stop my pain”

-REALITY: — It should never fall to a child to have to try to heal their parents’ damage, in a role-reversal of being the little grownup
+REALITY: a.
+It should never fall to a child to have to try to heal their parents’ damage, in a role-reversal of being the little grownup

-— No one can cause another person to “heal & grow”, & people can improve themselves & their life if they are willing to do the work required to change.
-In any case, it’s not something to be attempted by children, who are the ones needing to be cared for
+b.
+No one can cause an adult to “heal & grow”.
+People can only improve their life if they’re willing to do the work required to change.
+In any case, it’s not something for a child to do, who needs to be cared for

 Our ‘failure’ left us with 2 conflicting states: